 New Balance is an American footwear company mainly known for their running shoes.
-They have a great reputation for quality, so naturally we want to know if they offer the same for weightlifting.
+They have a great reputation for quality so naturally, we want to know if that extends to weightlifting.

 I wouldn’t recommend them if you are strictly doing squats and deadlifts as shoes made for those will get you more bang for your buck.
 But if you want a shoe that isn’t as specialized, they have some great pairs to choose from.

-I’m kind of particular on the shoes I use to lift on the gym so you might not be as concerned with it as me.
+I’m kind of particular on the shoes I use to lift on the gym so you might not be as concerned with it as me though!